WMInfoTech/vagrant-php-fpm/README.md

 can be connected to using the same name that will be used in production of `webdb.wm.edu`.
 There is no root password for the database server.

+### Apache <-> nginx

+You can use nginx instead of apache by uncommenting the webserver parameter in `puppet/manifests/site.pp` that reads `webserver => 'nginx'`.
+The change will only take effect when destroying the machine (see below) and re-running `vagrant up`.
+(`vagrant provision` might do it, but may cause side-effects since apache won't be removed.)

 ## Caveats

 Database storage is ephemeral and will be lost when you run `vagrant destroy`.
 To save